Frequently Asked Questions

 If your child is currently registered to receive Free School Meals, that entitlement will automatically transfer to secondary education and no action is needed.

-if your financial situation has been affected by the coronavirus, you may wish to check whether or not you are eligible to receive this benefit.
-The following link will take you to the Local Authority's website, which will explain the eligibility criteria and application process:
+If your financial situation has changed recently, you may wish to check whether or not you are eligible to receive this benefit.
+Click here to access the Local Authority's website, which will explain the eligibility criteria and application process.

 What should I do if I need to go to the toilet?